scottmk/ti4-reference/docs/factions/argent.md

     When your units use <span style="font-variant:small-caps;">Anti-Fighter Barrage</span>:

-    For each hit produced in excess of your opponent’s Fighters, choose 1 of your opponent’s ships that has <span style="font-variant:small-caps;">Sustain Damage</span> to become damaged.
+    For each hit produced in excess of your opponent's Fighters, choose 1 of your opponent's ships that has <span style="font-variant:small-caps;">Sustain Damage</span> to become damaged.

 -   ## __Flagship__